manymoments/manymoments.github.io/_posts/2019-06-27-defining-consensus.markdown

 ### Uniform vs. non-uniform agreement
 When the adversary is omission or crash, then the *(agreement)* property above is called *non-uniform agreement*.
 We can also have a stronger *(uniform agreement)* property where no two (even faulty) nodes *decide* on different values.
-This is called *uniform agreement*.
+This is called *uniform agreement* and also assumes an omission or a crash adversary.

 For example, the difference will be relevant in a [state machine replication](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) setting with omission faults.
 For another example, see [this later post](https://decentralizedthoughts.github.io/2020-09-13-synchronous-consensus-omission-faults/).